 The responsibilities of the president pro tempore have changed a good deal over the past two centuries.
 Since 1816, presidents pro tempore have received a larger salary than other senators.
 For a period, they were compensated at the same rate as the vice president.
 Since March 1969, the salary of the president pro tempore has been the same as that of the majority and minority leaders.

-During the early 19th century, presidents pro tempore appointed members of the Senate's standing committees, either indirectly or directly.
+On various occasions during the early 19th century, presidents pro tempore appointed members of the Senate's standing committees.
 Since 1820, presidents pro tempore have had the power to name other senators to perform the duties of the chair in their absence.
 In modern times, presidents pro tempore have tended to ask new members of the majority party to preside over the Senate, a practice that enables freshmen senators to grow more accustomed to the Senate's rules and procedures.

 Election of a senator to the office of president pro tempore has always been considered one of the highest honors offered to a senator by the Senate.
 That honor has been bestowed upon a colorful and significant group of senators during the past two centuries.